LSQamI/IamWho/_pages/about.md

 ## Analyzing Brain Imaging of Visual Cognition with Transformer

 With Transformer models based on Pytorch, multi-label classification is performed on fMRI images of the human brain in the [NSD dataset](https://www.nature.com/articles/s41593-021-00962-x) based on the labels of the images viewed by the subjects.
+Code is available [here](https://github.com/LSQamI/Brain-Decode).